antirez/linenoise/README.markdown

 ## History

-Linenoise supporst history, so that the user does not have to retype again and again the same things, but can use the down and up arrows in order to search and re-edit already inserted lines of text.
+Linenoise supports history, so that the user does not have to retype again and again the same things, but can use the down and up arrows in order to search and re-edit already inserted lines of text.